 Nowadays, it’s just as prized for its rich history and heritage sites, a fascinating blend of cultures and plenty of sun-kissed Mediterranean loveliness.
 Drenched in mythological significance—the island of Gozo, The Odyssey suggests, might have been the home base of the nymph Calypso who so entranced Odysseus—the country continues to cast an undeniable spell.

 The three settled islands of the archipelago are Malta itself (the largest), slower-paced Gozo and, in between, pint-sized Comino which is host to the famous Blue Lagoon.
 The islands feature multiple UNESCO World Heritage Sites including the capital of Valletta and a lineup of remarkable megalithic stone temples.
-Offerings such as world-class diving, snorkeling and boating and some swoony beaches, are only some of the attractions drawing tourists from all around the world to these destinations.
+Offerings such as world-class diving, snorkeling, boating and some swoony beaches are only some of the top attractions in Malta.
 Delve into the ins-and-outs of a getaway to the heart of the Mediterranean in our Malta travel guide.

 The Basics of Malta